 The Library is pleased to provide access to several information databases for your use in the Library, from home or anywhere you access the Internet.
-To access these databases, you will need to enter the 14 digit library card number.
+To access these databases outside of the library, you will need to enter the 14-digit library card number.

 Canadian Reference Centre™

-Canadian Points of View Reference Centre is a full-text database designed to provide students with a series of essays that present multiple sides of a current issue.
-Featuring essays published specifically for Canadian Points of View.
+Canadian Reference Centre is a full-text database designed to provide students with a series of essays that present multiple sides of a current issue.
+Features essays published specifically for Canadian Points of View.